psingapan/psingapan/README.md

 Hi!

-My name's Pirin and I'm a software developer and a veteran.
-I like to build things that make others happy.
+My name's Pirin and I'm a software developer and a veteran!
+I enjoy challenges and like to build things that make others happy.

 <!-- Socials -->
   <h2>Socials</h2>